Affine-Mapping based Variational Ensemble Kalman Filter: Numerical examples

-a commonly used benchmark example for filtering algorithms.
-By integrating the system~\eqref{eq:lorenz} via the Runge-Kutta scheme with stepsize $\Delta t=0.05$, and adding some model noise, we obtain the following discrete-time model:
+By integrating the system~(\ref{eq:lorenz}) via the Runge-Kutta scheme with stepsize $\Delta t=0.05$, and adding some model noise, we obtain the following discrete-time model:

-where $\mathcal{F}$ is the standard fourth-order Runge-Kutta solution of Eq.~\eqref{eq:lorenz}, $\alpha_t$ is standard Gaussian noise, and the initial state $\textbf{x}_0\sim U[1,10]$.
+where $\mathcal{F}$ is the standard fourth-order Runge-Kutta solution of Eq.~(\ref{eq:lorenz}), $\alpha_t$ is standard Gaussian noise, and the initial state $\textbf{x}_0\sim U[0,10]$.
 We use synthetic data in this example, which means that both the true states and the observed data are simulated from the model.

-As mentioned earlier, we consider the three observation models corresponding to $\theta=0,\,0.5$ and $1$.
+As mentioned earlier, we consider the three observation models corresponding to $\theta=0, 0.5$ and $1$.
 In each case, we use two sample sizes $M=100$ and $M=20$.
-To evaluate the performance of the proposed LMEKF method, we implement it along with several commonly used methods: the EKF variant provided in Section~\ref{sec:enkf}, PF, and NLEAF~\cite{lei2011moment} with first-order (denoted as NLEAF 1) and second-order (denoted as NLEAF 2) correction, in the numerical tests.
-The stopping criterion in LMEKF is specified by $\Delta_k=20$, $\Delta_F=0.1$ and $K_{\max}=1000$, while the step size $\epsilon_k$ in GD iteration is $0.001$.
+To evaluate the performance of VEnKF, we implement both the AM based and the SVGD based VEnKF algorithms.
+As a comparison, we also impliment several commonly used methods: the EnKF variant provided in Section~\ref{sec:enkf}, PF, and NLEAF~\cite{lei2011moment} with first-order (denoted as NLEAF 1) and second-order (denoted as NLEAF 2) correction, in the numerical tests.
+The stopping criterion in AM-VEnKF is specified by $\Delta_k=20$, $\Delta_F=0.1$ and $K_{\max}=1000$, while the step size $\epsilon_k$ in GD iteration is $0.001$.
+In SVGD-VEnKF, the step size is also $0.001$, and the stopping criterion is chosen in a way so that the number of iterations is approximately the same as that in AM-VEnKF.
 For the small sample size $M=20$, in all the methods except PF, the sliding window localization (with $l=3$ and $k=2$; see \cite{lei2011moment} for details) is used.

+With each method, we compute the estimator bias (i.e., the difference between the ensemble mean and the ground truth) at each time step and then average the bias over the 40 different dimensions.
+The procedure is repeated 200 times for each method and all the results are averaged over the 200 trials to alleviate the statistical error.